vstinner/misc/cpython/pep-frozendict.rst

   Unlike an immutable mapping, passing a plain dict to such a function results in error.

+* Using an immutable mapping as a function parameter default value avoids the problem of mutable default value.

 * Immutable mappings can be used to safely share dictionaries across thread and asynchronous task boundaries.
 The immutability makes it easier to reason about threads and asynchronous tasks.